-Jimmy Nardello vs Sweet Italian Pepper: Compared
+Jimmy Nardello vs Sweet Italian: Frying Choice

-Jimmy Nardello vs Sweet Italian Pepper comparison
+Jimmy Nardello Pepper and Sweet Italian Pepper side by side for a heat and flavor comparison

 Quick Comparison